josesaribeiro/selecaoinvolves/README.md

 ### Back End

-  1 - Fatoração do metodo proecessar
+  1 - Fatoração do metódo processar

 ### Front End